earthpulse/eotdl/usecases/usecaseA/README.md

 ## run\_extraction.sh

 A bash script that expects as inputs a file with paths of acquisition directories to process and the name of a file to output generated rows.
-It simply executes a background loop during which each acquisition directory row is passed to the row factory script and its output is appended to the provided output file.
+It simply executes a loop process  during which each acquisition directory row is passed to the row factory script and its output is appended to the provided output file.

 i.e.,